Theatre Music

 Lillywhites

-When you say the words Lillywhites one thought comes to mind and that is of the largest sports store in London.
+When you say the words Lillywhites, one thought comes to mind and that is of the largest sports store in London.
 It all started back in the 19th century when most of the Lillywhite family were to be found on the cricket greens of England.
 One family member Fred Lillywhite was responsible for organising the first cricket match by an English team to North America in 1859.
-The current shop first opened its doors at Piccadilly Circus in 1925, selling sporting specialties like croquet, tennis and of course cricket equipment.
-With so much completion in sports stores that were opening all across the country from the 2002, Lillywhite fell into financial ruin and were saved by the sale to Sports World International.
+The current shop first opened its doors at Piccadilly Circus in 1925, selling sporting specialities like croquet, tennis and of course cricket equipment.
+With so much completion in sports stores that were opening all across the country from 2002, Lillywhite fell into financial ruin and was saved by the sale to Sports World International.
 The world famous Piccadilly Store has retained its Lillywhite name and trades at the hub of London under the watchful eye of Eros.

 HMV blue plaque

 HMV the music retailer business, started up in 1921 when the first HMV store was opened at 363 Oxford Street, London.
-Today 363 Oxford Street is occupied by the Foot Locker store an American sportswear retailer, HMV are still in Oxford Street with their Megastore at number 360 and also another at number 150 at the other end.
+Today 363 Oxford Street is occupied by the Foot Locker store an American sportswear retailer, HMV is still in Oxford Street with their Megastore at number 360 and also another at number 150 at the other end.
 HMV'S original name stood for His Masters Voice, with their logo of a dog with its ear to a gramophone speaker.

-All content of this site is the property of knowledgeoflondon.com and must not be reproduced without permission.
-Every effort is made to ensure the details contained on this site are correct, however we cannot accept responsibility for errors and omissions.
+The contents of this website are the property of knowledgeoflondon.com and therefore must not be reproduced without permission.
+Every effort is made to ensure the details contained on this website are correct, however, we cannot accept responsibility for errors and omissions.